TristanMngr/Dikjstra/README.md

-# Dijkstra
+# dijkstra.model.Dijkstra

-###In the Main file, change these values to modifie properties of the graph
+###In the dijkstra.Main file, change these values to modifie properties of the graph

 `public final static boolean IS_BIG_SCREEN = false;`
 `public final static int NB_PATHS = 1;`